 Telegraph reports that Damian Lewis compares playing Henry “to being a substitute on a football team – in particular, he compares him to ‘Supersub’ David Fairclough, who played for Liverpool in the 1970s and 1980s.
 ‘He was a redhead,’ he says, identifying closely with the footballer.
 ‘He rarely started a game for Liverpool – he was always a substitute, and he had a knack for coming on and scoring a winner.
 And I feel that in this version, it’s a bit like what Henry VIII is.
 He comes on occasionally, dazzles, and goes away again.”

 That’s a very accurate description of Henry in Wolf Hall.
-Having said that though, even in the scenes that he is not physically present, you constantly feel the King’s presence.
+That said, even in the scenes that he is not physically present, you constantly feel the King’s presence.
 Because, everyone is constantly talking about him.
 About his marriage… About his obsession with a male heir… About his mistress… Henry is there even when he is not physically there.

 Take the opening episode Three Card Trick.
 This episode is mostly about Thomas Cromwell’s personal tragedy in which the king does not make an appearance until the last few minutes; however, he has a strong presence all over it, because people are constantly talking about him and his “private matter:” Henry now believes his 20-year marriage to Katherine of Aragon has never been lawful and he wants a new wife in the form of flat-chested Boleyn sister, Anne.